 - Free download available on Windows only

-With Smoother AI program, your video will be boosted from low frame rate to higher one so that the resulting video will become clearer, sharper, and smoother.
-If you love watching animation, action movies or sports events, this tool might be your lucky star!
-Here are 3 simple steps towards how to use this AI-powered video interpolation software to enhance video quality by increasing video frame rate.
+With a Smoother AI program, your video will be boosted from a low frame rate to a higher one so that the resulting video will become clearer, sharper, and smoother.
+If you love watching animation, action movies, or sports events, this tool might be your lucky star!
+Here are 3 simple steps towards how to use this AI-powered video interpolation software to enhance video quality by increasing the video frame rate.

-- Just run DVDFab 12 and choose Ripper module
+- Just run DVDFab 12 and choose the Ripper module

 - Load your Blu-ray movie source and choose output profile (Smoother AI)\